-If you love roasted chicken, this roasted herb chicken you are going to love how easy dinner recipe is to make!
+If you love roasted chicken, this roasted garlic butter chicken you will love how easy this dinner recipe is to make!
 This oven-roasted chicken recipe is full of all of the good stuff, garlic, fresh herbs, and sliced oranges.
 You will love how moist and flavorful this roasted chicken is!

 If you love chicken as much as we do, you will want to check out ALL of my delicious Gluten Free Chicken Recipes.

 Why Make This Recipe:

 - The secret to this garlic butter roasted chicken is to stuff the fresh herbs, garlic, butter, and mandarin orange under the skin.
 This allows the flavors to seep into the meat while roasting in the oven.